davejoe506/bikeshare-case-study/README.md

 ## :four: Data Exploration and Processing

-Since an appended version of the previous 12 months of trip data would be millions of observations, I decided to import the data into BigQuery and use SQL to explore and process the data.
+Since an appended version of the previous 12 months of trip data would be millions of observations, I decided to import the data into BigQuery and took the following course of action to explore and process the data using SQL:
 * I appended tables for each month from July 2021 to June 2022 to create one table that covers the previous year of trips.
 The appended table has 3,205,919 observations.
 In addition, I added new variables that could potentially be useful during analysis, including ride length, day of week, and season (i.e. Winter, Spring, etc.) A view of this query can be found here.
 * To further inspect and explore the appended table, I conducted some data validation diagnostics:
   * I checked for duplicate observations and did not find any.
 A view of this query can be found here.